kputnam/piggly/README.md

       password: secret
       host: localhost

+Here we'll add some stored procedures to the database we described above:

+    $ cat example/proc/*.sql | psql -U kputnam -h localhost cookbook

 Note the connection is expected to be named `piggly` but you may specify the `-k DATABASE` option to use a different connection name (eg `-k development` in Rails).
 See also `example/config/database.yml`.

 Now you are ready to recompile and install your stored procedures.
+This reads the configuration from `./config/database.yml` relative to the current working directory.

     $ piggly trace
     compiling 5 procedures